-(i) The Company will, by way of update of the information supplied by it pursuant to OC2.4.1.3.3(i)(z), make available at the first time in Year 0 that it updates the National Electricity Transmission System Study Network Data Files in respect of Year 0 (such update being an update on what was shown in respect of Year 1 which has then become Year 0) to each Network Operator who has received an earlier version under OC2.4.1.3.3(i)(z) (and in respect of whom the agreement still exists), the National Electricity Transmission System Study Network Data Files covering Year 0 which are of relevance to that User's System.
+The Company shall, by way of update of the information supplied by it pursuant to OC2.3.1.4 (i). (z), make available at the first time in Year 0 that it updates the NETS Study Network Data Files in respect of Year 0 to each Network Operator who has received an earlier version of the of the NETS Study Network Data Files covering Year 0 which are of relevance to that Network Operator’s System;

-(ii) The Company will notify each relevant Network Operator, as soon as reasonably practicable after it has updated the National Electricity Transmission System Study Network Data Files covering Year 0, that it has done so.
-The Company will then make available to each such Network Operator, the updated National Electricity Transmission System Study Network Data Files covering the balance of Year 0 which remains given the passage of time, and which are of relevance to that User's System.
+The Company shall notify each relevant Network Operator, as soon as reasonably practicable after it has updated the NETS Study Network Data Files covering Year 0, that it has done so.
+The Company shall then make available the updated NETS Study Network Data Files covering the remaining balance of Year 0;

-(iii) The provisions of OC2.4.1.3.3(i)(z)(2), (3) and (5) shall apply to the provision of data under this part of OC2.4.1.3.4(d) as if set out in full.
+the provisions of OC2.3.1.4. (i) (z) 2., 3. and 4., shall also apply to the provision of data under this part of OC2.3.1.5 (d).

-The Company will also indicate where a need may exist to issue other operational instructions or notifications (including but not limited to the requirement for the arming of an Operational Intertripping scheme) or Emergency Instructions to Users in accordance with BC2 to allow the security of the National Electricity Transmission System to be maintained within the Licence Standards except in the case of a Total Shutdown or Partial Shutdown as provided for in OC9 4.3.
+The Company shall also indicate where a need may exist to issue other operational instructions or notifications (for example the requirement for the arming of an Operational Intertripping scheme) or Emergency Instructions to Users in accordance with BC2 to allow the necessary security of the NETS to be maintained except in the case of a Total Shutdown or Partial Shutdown as provided for in OC9 4.3;

-(e) In addition, by the end of each month during Year 0, The Company will provide to each Generator and each Interconnector Owner and each Restoration Contractor (as provided for in OC2.3.1 (f)) a notice containing any revisions to the final National Electricity Transmission System outage plan for Year 1, provided to the Generator or the Interconnector Owner or Restoration Contractor (as provided for in OC2.3.1(f)) under OC2.4.1.3.3 or previously under this provision, whichever is the more recent.
+In addition, by the end of each month during Year 0, The Company shall provide to each Generator, Interconnector Owner and each Restoration Contractor (as provided for in OC2.2.1 (f)) a notice containing any revisions to the final NETS outage plan for Year 1;

-OC2.4.1.3.5 Programming Phase
+OC2.3.1.6 Programming Phase

-(a)